 On September 7, 2009, the State Commission Office for Public Sector Reform, which is a division of the State Council, issued Notice on Interpretation of the State Commission Office for Public Sector Reform on Several Provisions relating to Animation, Online Game and Comprehensive Law Enforcement in Culture Market in the 'Three Provisions' jointly promulgated by MOC, SARFT and the GAPP, which took effect upon the date of issuance.
 This notice provides that GAPP will have responsibility for the examination and approval of online games to be uploaded on the Internet and that, after such upload, online games will be administrated by the MOC.
-The notice further states that the GAPP will be responsible for the examination and approval of online games will be subject to examination and approval by the MOC.
+The notice further states that the GAPP will be responsible for the examination and approval of online games which are authorized by offshore copyright owners to be uploaded on the Internet, and that other imported online games will be subject to examination and approval by the MOC.